 All those activities that are connected with the transferring of goods and services from producers to users come under commerce.
 In between these two ends, a number of obstacles have to be crossed.
 The aim of commerce is to make sure a suitable flow of goods and services for the benefit of producers and clients.

-There may be trouble with respect to trade, transport, distribution, finance, storage, insurance, publicity, etc. These features are dealing with, and the branches of commerce get rid of diverse difficulties.
+There may be trouble with respect to trade, transport, distribution, finance, storage, insurance, publicity, etc. These features are dealt with, and the branches of commerce get rid of diverse difficulties.

 Ownership and possession of goods must pass from the producers to the ultimate consumers.
 Then only consumers can enjoy these goods.
 This is made possible by the organization of trade.
 Wholesale traders get goods from the manufacturers and from the wholesale traders.